mollyklecompte/question-board-ember/README.md

-# QNB Question Board
+# Shallow Depths Question Board

 #### _Question and answer board, 10/28/16_

 ## Description

 A crowdsourced question and answer board where users can post and edit questions of their own, or answer questions posted by others.
+Users can select their favorite questions, and up or downvote answers.
+The app displays a troll icon on answers with -4 or less votes, and a flame icon on questions with 5 or more answers.

 ## Prerequisites